Jim Bottomley: Honors

 Bottomley holds the single-season record for most unassisted double plays by a first baseman, with eight.
 Bottomley is also known as the only man to be sued for hitting a home run ball that hit a fan.
 The plaintiff was not looking.
 He had over 100 RBIs in each season from 1924 to 1929.
 Bottomley was the second player in baseball history to hit 20 or more doubles, triples, and home runs in one season (Frank Schulte being the first) and the first of two players (Lou Gehrig being the other) to collect 150 or more doubles, triples, and home runs in a career.

 Bottomley was elected to the Baseball Hall of Fame posthumously in 1974 by the Veterans Committee.
 The Baseball Writers' Association of America charged that the Veterans Committee was not selective enough in choosing members.
 Charges of cronyism were levied against the Veterans Committee.
 When Bottomley was elected, the Veterans Committee included Frankie Frisch, a teammate of Bottomley's with the Cardinals.
 Frisch and Bill Terry, also a member of the Veterans Committee at the time, shepherded the selections of teammates Jesse Haines in 1970, Dave Bancroft and Chick Hafey in 1971, Ross Youngs in 1972, George Kelly in 1973, and Freddie Lindstrom in 1976.
 This led to the Veterans Committee having its powers reduced in subsequent years.

 In 2014, the Cardinals announced Bottomley was among 22 former players and personnel to be inducted into the St. Louis Cardinals Hall of Fame Museum for its inaugural class of 2014.

 The city park in his adopted home town of Sullivan, Missouri, is named for Bottomley.
-Also the park in his birthplace Oglesby, Illinois.
+There is also a park in his birthplace Oglesby, Illinois.
 A museum in Nokomis, Illinois, the Bottomley-Ruffing-Schalk Baseball Museum, is dedicated to Bottomley and fellow Hall of Famers Ray Schalk and Red Ruffing, who were also Nokomis residents.